bevyengine/bevy_editor_prototypes/design-book/src/best-practices.md

 ## Workflow Oriented

-When addressing things in the Ui, focus on actions not things.
+When naming tools and UI elements, focus on actions not things.
 Prefer verbs over nouns.